Skip to content

 QA Setup Configure the Qubit Measurement Unit

 The Quantum Analyzer Setup tab is divided into 2 sub-tab groups for resonator spectroscopy (see Figure 1) and qubit readout (see Figure 2) application.
-By selecting Application Mode, Spectroscopy or Readout, the corresponding sub-tabs provide all configurations of readout pulse generation and acquired data processing (see ).
+By selecting Application Mode, Spectroscopy or Readout, the corresponding sub-tabs provide all configurations of readout pulse generation and acquired data processing (see Figure 3).
 The main differences of the Application Modes are listed in Table 2.

 Figure 1: LabOne GUI: QA Setup Tab - Spectroscopy Mode